-The C-layer of the Direct Programming Interface defines two include files corresponding to these two levels of compatibility: svc.h and svc_src.h.
+The C-layer of the Direct Programming Interface defines two include files corresponding to these two levels of compatibility: svdpi.h and svdpi_src.h

 Binary compatibility of an application depends on the data types of the values passed through the interface.
-If all corresponding type definitions can be written in C without the need to include an svc_src.h file, then an application is binary compatible.
-If an svc_src.h file is required, then the application is not binary compatible and needs to be recompiled for each simulator of choice.
+If all corresponding type definitions can be written in C without the need to include the svdpi_src.h file, then an application is binary compatible.
+If the svdpi_src.h file is required, then the application is not binary compatible and needs to be recompiled for each simulator of choice.

-Applications that pass solely C-compatible data types or standalone packed arrays (both 2-state and 4-state) require only an svc.h file and, therefore, are binary compatible with all simulators.
-Applications that use complex data types which are constructed of both SystemVerilog packed arrays and C-compatible types, also require an svc_src.h file and, therefore, are not binary compatible with all simulators.
+Applications that pass solely C-compatible data types or standalone packed arrays (both 2-state and 4-state) require only the svdpi.h file and, therefore, are binary compatible with all simulators.
+Applications that use complex data types which are constructed of both SystemVerilog packed arrays and C-compatible types also require the svdpi_src.h file and, therefore, are not binary compatible with all simulators.
 They are source-level compatible, however.
+If an application is tuned for a particular vendor-specific representation of packed arrays and therefore needs vendor specific include files, then such an application is not source-level compatible.

-A.4.1 svc.h include file
+A.4.1 svdpi.h include file

 Applications which use the Direct Programming Interface with C code usually need this main include file.
-The include file svc.h defines the types for canonical representation of 2-state (bit) and 4-state (logic) values and passing references to SystemVerilog data objects.
+The include file svdpi. h defines the types for canonical representation of 2-state (bit) and 4-state (logic) values and passing references to SystemVerilog data objects.
 The file also provides function headers and defines a number of helper macros and constants.

-This document fully defines the svc.h file.
-The content of svc.h does not depend on any particular implementation or platform; all simulators shall use the same file.
-For more details on svc.h, see section A.9.1.
+This document fully defines the svdpi.h file.
+The content of svdpi.h does not depend on any particular implementation or platform; all simulators shall use the same file.
+For more details on svdpi.h, see section A.9.1.

-Applications which only use svc. h shall be binary-compatible with all SystemVerilog simulators.
+Applications which only use svdpi.h shall be binary-compatible with all SystemVerilog simulators.

-A.4.2 svc_src.h include file
+A.4.2 svdpi_src.h include file

-This is an auxiliary include file. svc_src.h defines data structures for implementation-specific representation of 2-state and 4-state SystemVerilog packed arrays.
+This is an auxiliary include file. svdpi_src.h defines data structures for implementation-specific representation of 2-state and 4-state SystemVerilog packed arrays.
 The interface specifies the contents of this file, i.e., what symbols are defined.
 The actual definitions of those symbols, however, are implementation-specific and shall be provided by vendors.

-Applications that require an svc_src.h file are only source-level compatible, i.e., they need to be compiled with the version of svc_src.h provided for a particular implementation of SystemVerilog.
+Applications that require the svdpi_src.h file are only source-level compatible, i.e., they need to be compiled with the version of svdpi_src.h provided for a particular implementation of SystemVerilog.
+If, however, an application makes use of the details of the implementation-specific representation of packed arrays and thus it requires vendor specific include files, then such an application is not source-level compatible.